Let's Build Our Collective Strength

 A tax-exempt, nonprofit, publicly supported charitable institution whose primary purpose is grantmaking to multiple organizations and whose sources of annual support are a mix of private and public donations.

 A tax-exempt organization that derives its grantmaking funds primarily from a corporation.
-The company-sponsored foundation may maintain close ties with the donor company, but it is a separate, legal organization subject to the same rules and regulations as other private foundations.
+The company-sponsored foundation may maintain close ties with the donor company, but it is a separate, legal organization subject to the same rules and regulations as other private foundations

 A private foundation that devotes most of its resources to provide direct charitable services (the active conduct of its exempt activities.)